-President of the United States Tweets Vindictively About TV Host’s Face-Lift
+President of the United States Tweets Vindictively About TV Host’s Face Lift

 “I heard poorly rated @Morning_Joe speaks badly of me (don’t watch anymore),” he wrote.
 “Then how come low I.Q.
 Crazy Mika, along with Psycho Joe, came to Mar-a-Lago 3 nights in a row around New Year’s Eve, and insisted on joining me.
 She was bleeding badly from a face-lift.
 I said no!”

-Brzezinski, for her part, has not responded directly, though she did send out a tweet of her own shortly afterward.
+Brzezinski, for her part, has not responded directly, though she did send out a tweet of her own shortly afterwards.